 |

-Services offered: > Comply with Fair Housing Accessibility Guidelines > Review plans and issue report stating compliance with FHAG > Inspect construction to report compliance with FHAG > Inspection for conformance with DOJ Consent Decrees > Post-occupancy evaluations of existing developments |
+Services offered: > Review plans and issue report on compliance with FHADM > Inspect construction to report compliance with FHADM > Inspection for conformance with DOJ Consent Decrees > Post-occupancy evaluations of existing developments |

 |